avivsarig/avivsarig/README.md

 I'm a backend developer with an Mechanical Engineering background.

+I work part-time in [Belle-AI](https://belle-ai.com/) as a Backend Developer - Working on our API and other components.

 📍 Based in Prague, Czech Republic

 ## 🔍 What I'm looking for:
 - 👀 Full-time Backend job to gain more hands-on experience
+- 🌍 Open to remote opportunities

 ## 🎨 Tech Stack: